 Because of the massive Brahmaputra river valley, the staple diet of Assam revolves heavily around locally grown rice and freshwater fish.

-What is the Meaning of 'Blossom' in Tamil?
+What is the Full Form of ASI in Police?